-If you’re an anime fan long enough, you start to come across major debates either on the Internet or even talking to fellow fans.
-Classic debates like subs vs dubs are pretty frequent, but another long fought debate that gets brought up pretty frequently is Fullmetal Alchemist vs Fullmetal Alchemist Brotherhood and which one is better.
+When you’re an anime fan long enough, you start to come across major debates either on the Internet or even talking to fellow fans.
+Classic debates like subs vs dubs are pretty frequent, but another long fought debate that gets brought up just as often is Fullmetal Alchemist vs Fullmetal Alchemist Brotherhood and which one is better.
 This is a very divisive topic like the other ones and I thought I’d give my two cents in this debate because I’ve been on both sides of it before.

 Before we get started, there are a couple of important, key pieces of background information needed in order to understand just why these two shows are so dramatically different from each other.